SolarWinds Patch Manager alternatives: what IT teams compare it against

 The strongest alternative is often the one that creates less tuning, less admin burden, or less friction after the first phase of rollout.

-Pricing: Endpoint-based.
+Pricing: Usage-based pricing.
 Deployment: Cloud.
 Trial: Free trial available.

 Atera logo